UniversityOfSaintThomas/Cascade_documentation/capricorn/README.md

 ### Why it's important...

 -   Copying a **live, production site** also copies it's publishing settings
--   Anything that's published or un-published will also take place on the live site
+-   Anything that's published or un-published on the new copy will also be published or un-published on the live site
--   For example, if you start deleting content from the copy before removing the destinations, content from the live site will also be deleted
+-   For example, if you start deleting content from the new copy before removing the destinations, content from the live site will also be deleted

 ### If this happens...

--   Go to **System Menu > Sites**.
-Check the box next to the site you want to republish.
-Then click **Publish**
+-   Go to **System Menu > Sites** and check the box next to the site you want to republish, then click **Publish**
 -   Republishing the site will re-deploy the pages that were deleted
 -   Notify members of the web team and ITS immediately of what happened

-**Avoid this mistake by confirming the destinations are removed from the new site copy before you proceed with anything.**
+**Avoid this mistake by confirming the destinations and transports are removed from the new site copy before you proceed with anything else.**

----

 ## Site Settings